Lexington SC (women): Colors and crest

 Typography – "Our name, Lexington Sporting Club, is emblazoned in typography inspired by bourbon barrels.
 The letters are reminiscent of the barrels' graceful curves, giving our name the weight of local history and tradition."

 The Shield – "The shield reflects the longstanding traditions of soccer.
 The heraldic silhouette recalls soccer club crests from the sport's early days during the Victorian Era.
 And the tapered shape perfectly frames our horse and our name."

 The Horse – "Horses are synonymous with Lexington, the horse capital of the world.
 People speak with pride about the majestic, athletic, powerful, animal.
 The design of our horse is distinct yet traditional.
 Rearing upward gives the crest a sense of energy and power, striking a balance of historical and contemporary."

-The Colors – "Lexington's rolling hills and lush, leafy woodland that bolster Kentucky's major industries – bourbon and horses – inspire the colors for this design.
-Our community carries a strong sense of place, and we love the memorable green colors that dominate our landscape."
+The Colors – "Lexington's rolling hills and lush, leafy woodland that bolster Kentucky's major industries bourbon and horses inspire the colors for this design.
+Our community carries a strong sense of place, and we love the green colors that dominate our landscape."